MunasheMuk2/StackSmartGuide/README.md

 2. The site buttons were not working on the page when trying to add an event listener for clicks in a form.
 Resolved this by taking out the form tags and putting the form data in a div container instead.

+3. The two buttons on the home page were not staying in one position when screen size changed so placed them in a div and used flex box

+### Testing

+1. Deployed the site early so I could catch deployment specific bugs early on live site

+2. Verified that all UI elements ( buttons, form inputs, accordion) operate as expected.

+3. Confirmed vehicle recommendation logic runs correctly with varied pallet types, dimensions, and weight inputs.

+4. Performed manual walkthroughs replicating real user scenarios—changing pallet types, submitting form, reading output.

 ---
 ## Design